brownwa/auto-prompt/README.md

 This Python script builds prompts for generative AI applications.
 The goal is to make prompt engineering easier, by using autocomplete when typing prompts.
-The autocomplete training text can be defined by the user.
+The autocomplete corpus can be defined by the user.

 **Contents**
 1. [Prompt Structure](#1-prompt-structure)